 At Haverford we place a huge emphasis on student self-governance, an overarching term used to describe the involvement of students in the workings of the College, and the extent to which Students’ Council is a completely student-run organization.

-Student self-governance is strongly related to the values and ideals of the College, including the Honor Code; students are afforded a large amount of autonomy and may use this opportunity to craft the kinds of experiences they wish to have, as well as to shape the future of Haverford.
-Here at Haverford, students of all years, all backgrounds, and all interests are given the responsibility, the resources, and the respect necessary for that to happen.
+Student self-governance is strongly related to the values and ideals of the College, including the Honor Code; students are afforded a large amount of autonomy and may use this opportunity to influence and shape the experiences they wish to have, as well as to shape the future of Haverford.
+At Haverford, every student has the opportunity, the resources, and the responsibility to make changes that they think are necessary.